-We market and sell our precision intraoral devices to providers in the United States and in select countries around the world through a direct sales force.
-Our direct sales force focuses their education, promotional and sales efforts on dentists who have developed a specialty in dental sleep medicine, and the physicians who are actively treating OSA.
-We intend to make investments to scale our commercial reach in identified markets around the world.
+We market and sell our precision intraoral devices to sleep medicine providers in the United States and in select countries around the world through a direct sales force.
+We currently have 36 direct sales representatives in the United States, Canada, and Europe.
+Our sales force focuses their education, promotional and sales efforts on dentists who have developed a specialty in dental sleep medicine, and the physicians who are actively treating OSA.

-We generated revenue of \$19.4 million, with a gross margin of 52.9% and a net loss of \$7.1 million, for the year ended December 31, 2022, compared to revenue of \$14.1 million, with a gross margin of 51.9% and a net loss of \$6.0 million, for the year ended December 31, 2021.
+We generated revenue of \$27.7 million, with a net loss of \$24.1 million, for the year ended December 31, 2023, compared to revenue of \$19.4 million, with a net loss of \$7.1 million, for the year ended December 31, 2022.